joseluistello/joseluistello/README.md

 #### A data analyst and software developer from México.
 ---

-**Besides analysis and software, I enjoy building financial models, technical writing stuff, and teaching in his [blog](https://joseluistello.live/) and [newsletter](https://simplificandola.substack.com/about?utm_source=menu-dropdown)**
+**Besides analysis and software, I enjoy building financial models, technical writing stuff, and teaching in my [blog](https://joseluistello.live/) and [newsletter](https://simplificandola.substack.com/about?utm_source=menu-dropdown)**

 - 🌱 I’m currently learning data engineering.
 - ❤️ I'm passionate about business, especially the process of discovering growth systems, levers and motions.